 This can be added to your buildings insurance to protect you and your tenants against loss of essential services or breakdowns.

-There are several specialist landlord insurers to consider as well as specific products for landlord from mainstream insurance companies.
-As always, it’s best to shop around and most importantly to read the small print on any insurance policy so you know exactly what you are – and are not – covered for.
+There are several specialist landlord insurers to consider, as well as specific products for landlords from mainstream insurance companies.
+As always, it’s best to shop around, and most importantly, to read the small print on any insurance policy so you know exactly what you are – and are not – covered for.

 Making a landlords insurance claim

 Whatever type of insurance claim you make, it’s always a huge relief to get a speedy settlement.
-But this is particularly true if you’re a landlord; delays can have severe financial consequences if they extend the length of time during which a rented property is uninhabitable.
+This is particularly true if you’re a landlord; delays can have severe financial consequences if they extend the length of time during which a rented property is uninhabitable.